Austin Davis (American football): College career

 Davis' only football scholarship offer came from Southeastern Louisiana of the Football Championship Subdivision.
 He chose instead to attend the University of Southern Mississippi on a baseball scholarship.

-Davis was a walk-on to the Southern Miss football program and redshirted the 2007 season.
+Davis was a walk-on to the Golden Eagles football program and redshirted the 2007 season.
 For 2008, Davis was named the starting quarterback by head coach Larry Fedora and became the first freshman to be named the starting quarterback at Southern Miss since Tommy Waters in 1991.
 Davis began the season with five 200-yard passing games, more than any other Southern Miss quarterback has put together, and nine altogether for the season, tying a school record for most in a season.
 For the year, Davis set a new school record with 3,128 passing yards and broke Brett Favre's school record for most touchdown passes by a freshman with 23.
 He ended the year with a combined total of 15 school records for both game and single-season marks, which included most passing yards in a game (461) and most rushing touchdowns in a contest (5) as well as total offense for a season (3,323).
 Davis was ranked 16th nationally in total offense (279.7) and 52nd in passing efficiency (128.6) in the Football Bowl Subdivision (FBS).
 His total offense average was the highest among freshmen quarterbacks in the country, ahead of the likes of Kellen Moore of Boise State (265.9) and Robert Griffin of Baylor (244.5).
 In the 2008 New Orleans Bowl, Davis threw for 276 yards and two touchdowns and became the first freshman quarterback to lead the Golden Eagles to a bowl game victory.
 Davis was named to the All-Conference USA freshman team and a freshman All-American honorable mention by CollegeFootballNews.com.
 Before the 2009 season, Davis was named on the Manning Award watch list.

 Davis got off to another great start in the 2009 season by completing 108–156 passes (69%) for 1,165 yards and 10 touchdowns against just 2 interceptions.
 He gained some national notoriety following a 35–28 loss to nationally ranked Kansas, in which Davis matched All-American candidate Todd Reesing yard for yard.
 However, his promising start was cut short by a broken foot suffered in the fifth game of the season against UAB.